robfinch/Qupls/rtl/cpu_v3/alu/README.md

 * Stark_divider.sv: is a file containing the divider component.
 The divider is standard radix two divider.
 Present only in the first ALU.
 * Stark_cmp.sv: is a file containing the comparator component.
 The comparator supports both integer and floating-point comparisons.
 It is also used in the FPU.
 * Stark_meta_alu.sv: is a top level ALU supporting multiple precisions.
+* Stark_validate_Rn.sv: marks arguments valid as they are read from the register file.